gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 packet protected by the old DTLS connection was transmitted.

-The closing of the DTLS connection when the SCTP association is in PROTECTED state is done by having the DTLS connection send a DTLS Close_Alert.
+The closing of the DTLS connection when the SCTP association is in PROTECTED state is done by having the DTLS connection sent a DTLS Close_Alert.
 Note the difference in process for DTLS 1.2 and DTLS 1.3.
 Where sending the DTLS 1.2 Close_Alert will trigger an immediate close also in the peer.
 Which is why it is recommended to ensure that